-Total hip replacement (also known as hip arthroplasty) is a common orthopaedic procedure.
-As the population ages, it is expected to become even more common.
-Hip replacement surgery involves removing the head of the thighbone (femur) and replacing the ball-and-socket mechanism of the hip with artificial implants.
-This relieves pain and improves mobility so that you are able to resume your normal, everyday activities.
+Total hip replacement (also known as hip arthroplasty) is a common orthopaedic procedure and, as the population ages, it is expected to become even more common.
+Replacing the hip joint with an implant or "prosthesis" relieves pain and improves mobility so that you are able to resume your normal, everyday activities.

 Traditional Hip Replacement

-Traditional hip replacement surgery involves making a 10- to 12-inch incision on the side of the hip.
+- A 10- to 12-inch incision is made on the side of the hip.
 The muscles are split or detached from the hip, allowing the hip to be dislocated and fully viewed by the surgical team.

 Minimally Invasive Hip Replacement

 In minimally invasive total hip replacement, the surgical procedure is similar, but there is less cutting of the tissue surrounding the hip.
 The artificial implants used are the same as those used for traditional hip replacement.
-Specially designed instruments are needed to prepare the socket and femur and to place the implants properly.
+However, specially designed surgical instruments are needed to prepare the socket and femur and to place the implants properly.

 - Single-incision surgery.
 In this type of minimally invasive hip replacement, the surgeon makes a single incision that usually measures from 3 to 6 inches.
-It depends on the size of the patient and the difficulty of the procedure.
+The length of the incision depends on the size of the patient and the difficulty of the procedure.

 The incision is usually placed over the outside of the hip.
-The muscles and tendons are split or detached, but to a lesser extent than in the traditional hip replacement operation.
+The muscles and tendons are split or detached from the hip, but to a lesser extent than in traditional hip replacement surgery.
 They are routinely repaired after the surgeon places the implants.
 This encourages healing and helps prevent dislocation of the hip.

-To perform the two-incision procedure, the surgeon may need guidance from X-rays.
-It may take longer to perform this surgery than it does to perform traditional hip replacement surgery.
+To perform the two-incision procedure, the surgeon may need guidance from x-rays.
+It may take longer to perform the two-incision surgery than it does to perform traditional hip replacement surgery.

 The American Academy of Orthopaedic Surgeons